ethereumeg/ethbohem1a/README.md

 This will be a completely different hackathon.
 We will decide and publish the projects to be hacked together in advance.
 Hackers goal will not be to fight each other for prizes or bounties, but instead to cooperate with each other.
 There will be no jury to judge your contribution - we will quantify this reputation together directly on a personal level using tools like [Coordinape](https://coordinape.com/).

 ### 1.4 Hack-streams

+(WiP - This is not a complete list of streams)

 | Name           | Type               | Description                                       |
 | ---            | ---                | ---                                               |